bekahaadams314/landing_page_rebekahannadams/README.md

-# Landing Page for Rebekah Adams
+# Rebekah Adams, Ph.D.
+Student in Mechanical Engineering (CMU)
+## Computational and Quantitative Modeling Portfolio
 Hello all!
 Here is a collection of projects that focus on exploring applications of stochastic mathematics, optimization, and data analytics.For transparency, the datasets are acquired using Data.gov or Kaggle.

 ## **Here are the categories:**